EyaRidene/TP_SOLID/README.md

 This repository contains examples demonstrating the application of various software design principles.
 Each principle is applied to a specific problem domain to illustrate its usage.

+**Note**: Before and after refactoring code are provided.
+Class diagrams illustrating the structure are also available.

 ## Principles and Examples

 ### Open/Closed Principle (OCP)